skytap/heapster/docs/storage-schema.md

 Heapster adds timestamp and sequence number to every metric.

+### RRDCached

+Metrics mentioned above are stored as distinct RRD files, with additional data built into RRD path to ensure unique naming.
+Metrics are not combined in RRD files to allow them to change over time (add new ones, delete old ones).

+The RRD name is constructed according to the following format, omitting any missing data:
+  `{container_name}/{hostname}/{pod_name|pod_id}/{metric}_{unit}_{type}/{resource_id}.rrd`

+Data-source type GAUGE is used for "gauge" metrics, and type DERIVE is used for "cumulative" metrics.

+If "flattenMetricFiles" is specified, only "container_name" will remain a directory, and all other `/` nesting will become `_` in a single longer RRD filename.

+If "ignoreEmptyNamespaces" is specified, only containers with non-default namespaces will be tracked.
+(This ignores things like "kubelet", "kube-proxy", "docker-daemon", etc.)

+Optional "step" and "heartbeat" flags can be used to modify the default step (15s) and heartbeat (60s) used during data-source creation.
+*Note: This raises the scenario of restarting heapster with different values after some RRDs have already been created with old values.
+Initial support places this responsibility on the user, to delete or recreate old RRDs after changing these values.

 ### Google Cloud Monitoring

 Metrics mentioned above are stored along with corresponding labels as [custom metrics](https://cloud.google.com/monitoring/custom-metrics/) in Google Cloud Monitoring.